planetx-vfx/tk-desktop-deliveries/.github/README_prepend.md

         - _The read node for the preview/exr is called `Read1`._
     - The slate extra fields also support inline **ShotGrid templates**.
         - _Note: the fields used in this template must be used by an actual template in `templates.yml`_
+    - The slate extra fields also support custom **ShotGrid entity templates**.
+        - Uses <...> to wrap a reference to a field on an entity.
+        - Supported entities are: `project`, `shot` and `version`.
+        - If a field is an array, the first item is used.
 - Optional color management settings `preview_colorspace_idt` and `preview_colorspace_odt` can be configured to control the preview's input/output colorspace during slate rendering.